 Associate Dean Simulation Chair Bristol Medical Simulation Center

 Lucas Huang is the Co-Founder of B-Line Medical, LLC, located in Washington, DC.
-He received his BS in Electrical Engineering and B.S. in Aerospace Engineering from North Carolina State University.
-He was a systems engineer, test engineer, software developer to eventually head up the team that redesigned the control center for the Hubble Space Telescope, creating one of the first fully web based satellite control centers.
+B-Line Medical became part of Laerdal Medical in 2019 and Lucas is currently a part of Laerdal’s executive leadership.
+Lucas received his BS in Electrical Engineering and B.S. in Aerospace Engineering from North Carolina State University.
+He was a systems engineer, test engineer, and software developer who eventually head up the team that redesigned the control center for the Hubble Space Telescope, creating one of the first fully web based satellite control centers.
 Prior to B-Line Medical, Lucas founded a consulting company specializing in web based data aggregation and mining, did work for Lockheed Martin, NASA, and the National Education Association.
-B-Line Medical currently has 500+ installations in hospitals, medical schools, nursing programs, inter-professional centers, in 30 countries (Dedicated centers, mult-site, and mobile) centralizing data and establishing metrics.
-Lucas is actively involved on large projects, projects that directly impact patient care, and advocates for recording all delivered care to improve outcomes.
+Lucas is actively involved in initiatives focused on simplification and advancement of simulation, initiatives that directly impact patient care, and advocates for recording all delivered care to dramatically improve outcomes.

 Makani Purva, MBBS, DA, MBA, FFARCSI

 Deputy Chief Medical Officer and Consultant Anaesthetist at Hull and East Yorkshire Hospitals NHS Trust